Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

-Sky measurements were made using the antenna placed at the centre of a \qty{40}{m} diameter flat conductive ground mesh.
-The mesh was constructed from \qty{4}{\milli\metre} diameter wire welded together on a \qtyproduct{50 x 50}{\milli\metre} square grid.
-The antenna was pointed at the zenith and its polarizations were oriented in the EW and NS directions.
-The feed lines corresponding to the NS polarization dipoles were terminated at the apex in \qty{50}{\ohm} enclosed in an end cap (see Extended Data Fig. \ref{fig:antenna_end_caps}a).
-A \qty{3.1}{m} low-loss FSJ1 HELIAX\textregistered \ coaxial cable was passed through from base to apex of one of the feed lines corresponding to the EW polarization.
+The SKALA4.1 antenna usually incorporates a low-noise amplifier (LNA) at the apex of each of its two polarizations.
+We replaced these with modified end caps to use the antenna with the external GINAN receiver that incorporates its own LNA.
+The feed lines corresponding to the unused NS polarization dipoles were terminated at the apex in a \qty{50}{\ohm} load enclosed in an end cap (Supplementary Fig.~\ref{fig:antenna_end_caps}a).
+A \qty{3.1}{m} low-loss FSJ1 HELIAX\textregistered \ coaxial cable was passed through from base to apex of one of the feed lines corresponding to the EW polarization used for measurements.
 At the apex the coaxial cable is connected to an SMB coaxial RF connector on a small printed circuit board that connects the cable ground with that of the feed leg hosting the cable and connects the cable core via a short \qty{50}{\ohm} transmission line to the opposite feed line.
-Extended Data Fig. \ref{fig:antenna_end_caps}b shows the resulting connectorised end cap.
-Both \qty{50}{\ohm} load end cap and connectorised end cap are modifications of the original LNA cap assembly shown in Extended Data Fig. \ref{fig:antenna_end_caps}c.
-The LNA is usually thought of as an integral part of the SKALA4.1 antenna.
-The modified end caps were required to use the antenna with the external GINAN receiver, which incorporates its own LNA.
+Supplementary Fig.~\ref{fig:antenna_end_caps}b shows the resulting connectorised end cap.
+Both \qty{50}{\ohm} load end cap and connectorised end cap are modifications of the original SKALA4.1 LNA cap assembly shown in Supplementary Fig.~\ref{fig:antenna_end_caps}c.

-The GINAN receiver was split between a pair of enclosures, a small unit close to the antenna base to which the \qty{3.1}{\metre} coaxial cable connects, and a larger unit placed \qty{19}{\metre} away in a small tent at the edge of the ground mesh.
+The GINAN receiver was split between a pair of enclosures, a small unit close to the antenna base (Extended Data Fig.~\ref{fig:receiver_small_box}) to which the \qty{3.1}{\metre} coaxial cable connects, and a larger unit placed \qty{19}{\metre} away in a small tent at the edge of the ground mesh (Fig.~\ref{fig:Boolardy_Deployment}).
 The smaller and larger units are connected by a \qty{19}{\metre} low-loss LDF4-50A HELIAX\textregistered \ coaxial cable to receive the radio frequency signal from the antenna.
-They are also connected by a second lower-quality coaxial cable for the purposes of sending a control pulse from the larger box to an RF switch in the smaller box that controls whether the receiver is connected to a particular calibration load or the antenna.
+They are also connected by a second lower-quality coaxial cable for the purpose of sending control pulses from the larger box to an RF switch in the smaller box that controls whether the receiver is connected to a particular calibration load or the antenna.